isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 My eyes were glued to the message written by Chairman Nomura Minoru for the first issue in February 1961.

-> "This association was born as an organization for nationwide communication and cooperation among those who struggle with the difficulties of returning to society, not only for themselves, but also for the sake of others who suffer from the same illnesses and get stuck....... (omission)
+> "This association was born as an organization for nationwide communication and cooperation among those who struggle with the difficulties of returning to society, not only for themselves, but also for the sake of others who suffer from the same illnesses and get stuck. ...
 >
 > What narrows their paths?
 We all know that there are many problems and none of them is small.
 Not only we, but also officials, scientists, doctors and social workers understand it.
 Although some measures have been taken, albeit in a meager and crude way, there are still a number of tuberculosis survivors who are in trouble, suffering from the burden of their lives and worried about tomorrow's relapse.
 >
 > The problem is too big, too complicated, too inaccessible.
-This is the voice of the public.
+These are the general comments.
 But those who cannot stand idly by, those who feel it in their own skin, have no choice but to stand up.
-Here are two different approaches to the problem, one from the outside, the other from the inside. (later omission)"
+Here are two different approaches to the problem, one from the outside, the other from the inside. ..."

 I also found that in the National Colony Monthly Report No. 5, August, Chairman Nomura shed light on the dream I had been searching for.

 > "We are in high spirits for the upcoming Tuberculosis Prevention Week at the end of October, when we will organize a meeting of the Tuberculosis Colonies scattered throughout the country.
 We are very small and poor in numbers and skills.
 There are less than 15, including those in the planning stage.
 The total number of cured people in the colony is 250 to 260.
 >
-> It would not be worth the buzzing of a bee to the eyes of politicians or businessmen.
-Even the word in high spirit might be common only among us.
+> It would not even worthy of the buzzing bee to the eyes of politicians or businessmen.
+Also the word in high spirit might be common only among us.
 >
 > However, a preparatory meeting was held at the end of July, and a total of 10 institutions had gathered, some from as far away as Yamagata, Fukuoka, Kumamoto, Yamaguchi, Nagano and Kanagawa prefectures.
 >